LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Introduction

-We visualized the attention maps of the original CLIP model and the CoOp~\cite{coop} on base and novel class in Figure \ref{fig:head} (a).
-We can observe that zero-shot generalization ability is reduced primarily due to overfitting the prompt model to base class data during the few-shot fine-tuning stage.
-Specifically, after fine-tuning the model, CoOp tends to focus excessively on fine-grained foreground details (\textit{e.g.}, concentrating attention on specific areas of the cat) while neglecting coarse-grained structural elements (referred to as structural information), such as contours, shapes, and poses (\textit{e.g.}, the original CLIP model has a broader attention span).
-These structural attributes are crucial for preventing overfitting and enhancing generalization to unseen new classes.
-Therefore, during the prompt learning process, we aim to focus on the structural information of the image rather than fine-grained foreground details to address the B2N problem.
+We visualized the attention maps of the original CLIP model and the CoOp~\cite{coop} on base and novel class in Fig.~\ref{fig:head} (a).
+We can observe that the reduced zero-shot generalization ability is mainly caused by the model overfitting to the foreground details of the base class images during prompt learning.
+Specifically, after fine-tuning the model, CoOp tends to focus excessively on fine-grained foreground details of the image (e.g., focusing attention on specific areas of a cat) while neglecting coarse-grained structural elements (referred to as structural information), such as contours, shapes, and poses (e.g., the original CLIP model maintains a broader attention span).
+This structural information is crucial for reducing overfitting and overcoming performance bottlenecks in novel tasks.

-We propose the \textbf{L}ess \textbf{O}verfitting for \textbf{B}etter \textbf{G}eneralization (LOBG) framework, as a way for learning structural information from the data, which can effectively adapt the prompt model to unseen tasks.
+Therefore, we aim to focus on the structural information rather than fine-grained foreground details during prompt learning to address the B2N problem.
+We propose the \textbf{L}ess-overfitting \textbf{P}rompt \textbf{T}uning~(LPT) framework, as a way for learning structural information from the images, which can effectively adapt the prompt model to unseen tasks.

 First, we propose a foreground information mask~(FIM) module, which masks fine-grained information from base class images to enable the model to focus on overall structural information rather than excessively on foreground details.
 Specifically, we adopt the original CLIP model to generate the attention map for each image.
 Then, we apply a suitable threshold to filter out regions with high attention, selectively removing specific foreground information from the image.
 Meanwhile, our study shows that this moderate refinement of fine-grained information has little impact on base class training but significantly enhances the model’s performance in novel classes.